Enda Mariam Cathedral, Asmara

 Enda Mariam Cathedral (ቅድስቲ ማርያም ጽዮን ቤተ ክርስትያን) is an Eritrean Orthodox church in Asmara, Eritrea.
 The cathedral is located on Arbate Asmara Street.

 Name

 In the Tigrinya language enda (እንዳ) means "the place of, the habitat of (an object, a person, etc)".
 Thus, when combined with another noun, indicates a structure associated with that other thing.
 Thus enda bani (bread) means a bakery, enda afras (horses) means a stable, enda dewel (bell) means a church tower or belfry, enda tseba (milk) means a dairy.
 Mariam (ማርያም) means Mary.
-The church is also called Kidisti Mariam (Saint Mary).
+The church is also called Qidisti Mariam (Saint Mary).

 Description

 The church (in a simple wooden structure) was present in Asmara since the late 19th century.
 In the early 1930s, the Italian governor of Asmara ordered to create an improved structure with modern building materials and under the supervision of Italian architects.

 In its present rationalist/modernist style, the church dates from 1938, when an unknown Italian architect, added the upper portions of the two flanking towers and the modernistic treatment of the façade to the 1920 form designed by Ernesto Gallo.
 The 1920 form has also been attributed to Odoardo Cavagnari, who designed Asmara Theatre and Asmara's futuristic Fiat Tagliero service station, and who was Asmara's Chief of Public Works.

 Both the central block and the two large freestanding square towers that flank it are built in alternate layers of brick and stone, emulating the layers of wood and stone of Aksumite architecture, a technique that has been for centuries in use in the Eritrean Highlands.
 The protruding wooden support beams in these structures have been named "monkey heads".